May 13, 2020

 Half of the planet now uses social media.

-Setting out to reach them where they already are is a no-brainer, but among dozens of active social platforms to engage with, what should you choose?
+Setting out to reach consumers where they already are is a no-brainer, but what sites should businesses engage on among dozens of active social platforms?

 But for the rest of us, this is good news.
-Because when you look at the numbers, most people are spending most of their time on a small handful – not dozens – of social media platforms.
+Because when you look at the numbers, most people spend most of their time on a small handful – not dozens – of social media platforms.

-Let's look at the latest data from April 2020, filtered for platforms that are viable in the United States, and built for sharing content – not for instant messaging.
+Let's look at the latest Statista data from January 2022, filtered for viable platforms in the United States and built for sharing content – not for instant messaging.

 Here are the top social media networks:

-But, scaling your social media efforts up to more than a few platforms can dilute the impact you'd otherwise have with a targeted, rifled approach.
+Scaling your social media efforts up to utilize multiple platforms can dilute the impact you'd otherwise have with a more strategic approach.

-In a majority of cases, our recommendation is to start narrow and broaden over time, when relevant.
+In most cases, our recommendation is to start narrow and broaden over time when relevant.
 Using the list above, it makes sense to start at #1 and work down – all while asking yourself, "What impact can my brand have on this platform?"

 For example, if a home builder came to us to map out their social media strategy, it might go something like this: